in-toto/attestation/spec/v1.0-draft/digest_set.md

 ## Fields

-A DigestSet is represented as a _JSON object_ mapping algorithm name to a string value.
+A DigestSet is represented as a _JSON object_ mapping algorithm name to a string encoding of the digest using that algorithm.
+The named standard algorithms below use lowercase hex encoding.
 Usually there is just a single key/value pair, but multiple entries MAY be used for algorithm agility.

 Supported algorithms: